hello!

 Thanks for dropping by my page!
 Well, a little ramble about me…

-I'm an Australian woman and when I am here, I live on the unceded lands of the Darkinjung and Awabakal people, near Newcastle, New South Wales.
+I’m an Australian artist, writer, strategist and guide, living on the unceded lands of the Darkinjung and Awabakal people, near Newcastle, New South Wales.
+My work is shaped by a lifelong fascination with the wild - landscapes, animals, people, and the quiet stories held within them.

-Currently, my main projects are running the art studio and art school in Catherine Hill Bay and working on the next instalment of my lifetime body of work, A Wild Abandon.
-It’s a body of work that has no deadline.
-I hope to keep adding to it from every place I go.
-And to see it keep evolving as I do.
-It’s an exploration of people, planet, and place.
+My ongoing body of work, A Wild Abandon, has no fixed form or deadline.
+It is an exploration of people, planet, and place.
 Of land and home.
 Of the animals, elements and plants.
 Of women and the wild.
-The wild women within and the wild around us.
-It reflects and explores the constructions we build and the ones we need to challenge.
+The wild within and the wild around us.
+It reflects and explores the constructions we build and the ones we need to reshape.
+It continues to evolve as I do.

 in the news